C0deWiser/casts/README.md

+# Custom Casts

 ## Structures

-Structure is an `array` or `json` attributes with structured interface.
+Structure is an `array` or `json` attribute with structured interface.

 For example: